Acorns Family Hub - Stowmarket

 The Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) which provides information, advice and support to young people and children with Special Educational Needs (SEN) or disabilities aged 0-25 and their parents, about education, health and social care.

 When it is time for your child to start attending nursery or school, we can support you in the transition period as we know that this can be both a challenging and an emotional time.

-What arrangements are in place to ensure that Stowmarket Children’s Centres are accessible for children and families with special educational needs and/or disability
+What arrangements are in place to ensure that the Stowmarket Children’s Centre service is accessible for children and families with special educational needs and/or disability

-Our Children’s Centres are fully accessible from all entrances and exits.
+Our Family Hub's are fully accessible from all entrances and exits.